-- The parent/guardian and students over the age of eighteen (18) have to right to inspect any written, video or physical evidence that the school has used to make a disciplinary decision, said evidence will be provided to the parent by the school administration upon request - The school will redact (remove any identifying names and/or information) any requested evidence prior to providing said evidence to the parent - Parents/guardians have the right to view any unredacted video evidence at the school with an administrator; parent will incur a cost for redaction if they are requesting a copy of video evidence - Parents/guardians have the right to provide a defense including, but not limited to providing an explanation of the alleged disciplinary infraction, their own witness statements, their own copies of social media, etc. - Parents/guardians may be represented by an attorney or advocate at their own expense and must notify the school administration, superintendent, or designee as soon as possible if they will be represented by an attorney - The school administration, superintendent or designee has the right to inspect and question any evidence presented by the parent/guardian - The recording of a non-public meeting involving students (including an EP or IEP team meeting) is prohibited unless a parent, authorized representative of a parent, or team member, is unable to understand or meaningfully participate in the process or planning of the relevant student's education due to a disability, language barrier, or some other impairment.
+- The parent/guardian and students age eighteen (18) or older have the right to inspect any written, video or physical evidence that the school has used to make a disciplinary decision, said evidence will be made available to the parent by the school administration upon request - The school will redact (remove any identifying names and/or information) any requested evidence prior to presenting said evidence to the parent. - Parent/guardians have the right to view any video evidence at the school with an administrator; videos will be redacted to the extent necessary and when able to do so without destroying its meaning. - Parents/guardians have the right to provide a defense including, but not limited to providing an explanation of the alleged disciplinary infraction, their own witness statements, their own copies of social media, etc. - Parents/guardians may be represented by an attorney or advocate at their own expense and must notify the school administration, superintendent, or designee as soon as possible if they will be represented by an attorney. - The school administration, superintendent or designee has the right to inspect and question any evidence presented by the parent/guardian. - The recording of a non-public meeting involving students (including an EP or IEP team meeting) is prohibited unless a parent, authorized representative of a parent, or team member, is unable to understand or meaningfully participate in the process or planning of the relevant student's education due to a disability, language barrier, or some other impairment.
 (School Board Policy 2461)